fiberwire/echroma-react/README.md

 # echroma

-### This is still a work in progress.
-So far, it just generates random paintings.

 ## What is echroma?
 echroma is a genetic painting app, which allows you to evolve paintings through artificial selection.